diffblue/gitlab/doc/development/insert_into_tables_in_batches.md

 end
 ```

-Note that you can still save relations that are not `BulkInsertSafe` in this block; they
+You can still save relations that are not `BulkInsertSafe` in this block; they
 simply are treated as if you had invoked `save` from outside the block.

 ## Known limitations